 Choosing Topics That Drive Commercial Traffic

-Focus on three post types: buying guides, comparison posts, and problem-solution articles.
-A store selling hiking boots should publish posts like "How to choose waterproof hiking boots" or "Leather vs synthetic hiking boots: which lasts longer" rather than general travel content.
+Focus on a few post types: buying guides, comparison posts, and problem-solution articles.
+A store selling hiking boots should publish posts like "How to choose waterproof hiking boots" or "Leather versus synthetic hiking boots: which lasts longer" rather than general travel content.
 Each of these posts targets buyers who will eventually purchase.

-Validate every topic against search volume before writing.
-A post targeting a query with 50 monthly searches may still be worth writing if intent is strong, but prioritize topics with 300 or more monthly searches when starting out.
-Tools like Ahrefs Keywords Explorer or Semrush make this quick.
+Validate every topic against search demand before writing.
+A post targeting a low-volume query may still be worth writing if intent is strong, but prioritize topics with steadier demand when starting out.

 Structuring Blog Posts for Rankings